TheAnshulPrakash/MARK/README.md

 ###### Buttons:
 ButtonFrame

-- clickable_buttons : Contains 5 clickable buttons which can be used for any defined purpose
+Contains various widgets which can be customized as the user wants
-- slider : Contains a slider which can be used for any Display or Set value

 ###### Display:
 DialogBox: